-In 2012, Savita Halappanavar was refused an abortion at an Irish hospital prior to an "inevitable spontaneous miscarriage," despite evidence of a severe infection and her deteriorating condition.65 Doctors waited until after the fetal heartbeat had stopped because, according to a medical consultant present, "As long as there is a fetal heartbeat, we can't do anything."66 Or, as a midwife explained, "because Ireland is a Catholic country."
-67 After another 48 hours, Savita had a spontaneous miscarriage, but the delay proved fatal.
-She died of septic shock and E. coli one week after her admission.68 Halappanavar was deemed to be in "critical" danger only after it was too late to save her life.
+In 2012, Savita Halappanavar was refused an abortion at an Irish hospital prior to an "inevitable spontaneous miscarriage," despite evidence of a severe infection and her deteriorating condition.
+Doctors waited until after the fetal heartbeat had stopped because, according to a medical consultant present, "As long as there is a fetal heartbeat, we can't do anything."
+Or, as a midwife explained, "because Ireland is a Catholic country."
+After another 48 hours, Savita had a spontaneous miscarriage, but the delay proved fatal.
+She died of septic shock and E. coli one week after her admission.
+Halappanavar was deemed to be in "critical" danger only after it was too late to save her life.

 Fetal heartbeat rules have also impeded care for miscarrying women in the US.
-For example, a Catholic hospital in Washington State delayed granting a termination for the heavily bleeding "Maria" until she needed a blood transfusion.69 who was prevented by an ethics committee in a Catholic-affiliated hospital from providing appropriate care to a woman who was in septic shock.
-The patient had a 106-degree fever but there was still a fetal heartbeat.
-The doctor said, "[The patient] was so sick in the [ICU] for about 10 days and very nearly died."71
+For example, a Catholic hospital in Washington State delayed granting a termination for the heavily bleeding "Maria" until she needed a blood transfusion.

 A 2012 study found that most physicians surveyed at Catholic hospitals recommend a "watch and wait" strategy if a fetal heartbeat could be detected.
 One physician stated that he often tells pregnant women in distress that "we can't do anything but watch you get infected."
-He suggests that women discharge themselves and drive to another hospital to get the care they need.70
+He suggests that women discharge themselves and drive to another hospital to get the care they need.